Skip to main content

 Skill Loading

 Skills live in the developer’s project, not in the core.
-The SDK is responsible for reading them and shipping their contents during registration.
+Your SDK is responsible for reading them and shipping their contents to the core during registration.
+This way the core does not need filesystem access to the SDK’s project directory.

 1